James J. Gibson: Legacy

 Previous theories of sensory meaning have argued that perceptions are separate and private from one another.
 This stance placed all of the perceptive meaning on the individual, which meant there was no way to find common ground on individuals' shared experiences.
 Gibson contended that when stimulus information is being sought out, meaningful properties of that stimulus are also perceived relationally.
 For instance, a softball affords "throwing" if the observer notices that the ball fits well in a person's hand, and that the weight allows it to be thrown.
 The training of aviators is a practical application of Gibson's views, which such suggest that training should be as realistic and unconstrained as possible.

 Gibson's work indicates the interactivity of observers and the natural environment, and has been dubbed ecological psychology as a result.
-Gibson also argued that perceptual experimenters were misguided in their control over physical variables of stimuli, and the display of stimulus information should be manipulated instead.
+Gibson also argued that perceptual experimenters were misguided in their control over physical variables of stimuli, whereas the ecological significance of the stimulus should be manipulated instead.
 This stance breaks from traditional thought in that Gibson posited that fundamentally sound experiments could be conducted in the external world without having to construct artificial laboratory settings.